pcctc/croquet/tests/testthat/_snaps/set_derived_variable_labels.md

     Message
       !
-Data frame label is not consistent for all rows: "Base R Iris Data Frame" and "Inconsistent DF label". i The first label will be used.
+Data frame label is not consistent for all rows: "Base R Iris Data Frame" and "Inconsistent DF label". i The first label will be used. i The following mixed-case columns have been removed: "Sepal.Width", "Petal.Length", and "Petal.Width"

 ---